Anna W. St. John

 • Successfully objected to excessive attorneys’ fees and inadequate representation by class counsel, resulting in an additional $100 million being distributed to the shareholder class.
 In re Petrobras Securities Litigation, 317 F. Supp.
 3d 858 (S.D.N.Y.
 2018) (argued).

-• Represented a class member in successfully objecting to a class-action settlement that would have paid millions in attorneys’ fees based on an illusory recovery amount that class members never received rather than the actual recovery, setting an important precedent to protect against abusive settlements and fee requests in future cases.
+• Successfully represented a class member in objecting to a class-action settlement that would have paid millions in attorneys’ fees based on an illusory recovery amount that class members never received rather than the actual recovery, setting an important precedent to protect against abusive settlements and fee requests in future cases.
 Hesse v.
 Godiva Chocolatier, Inc., No. 1:19-cv-00972 (S.D.N.Y.) (argued).

 • Challenged the Department of Labor’s Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights, 87 F.R.
 73,822 (Dec.
 1, 2022), which introduces ESG factors into the management of ERISA plan assets, on behalf of private plaintiffs as part of a coalition of State Attorneys General, individuals, and industry groups.
 Utah v.
 Su, No. 2:23-cv-00016 (N.D.
 Tex.), appeal pending, No. 23-11097 (5th Cir.).

-• Fought the U.S. Environmental Protection Agency’s attempt to enforce its Title VI regulation as a catch-all, all-purpose disparate-impact regulation in the face of legal precedent foreclosing EPA’s novel interpretation by filing an amicus brief opposing EPA’s attempt to prevent the State of Louisiana from challenging its regulatory overreach.
+• Filed an amicus brief opposing EPA’s attempt to enforce its Title VI regulation as a catch-all, all-purpose disparate-impact regulation in the face of legal precedent foreclosing EPA’s novel interpretation and supporting the State of Louisiana’s challenge to that overreach.
 Louisiana v.
 EPA, 2024 U.S. Dist.
 LEXIS 12124 (W.D.
 La.
 Jan.
 23, 2024).

 • Filed an amicus brief on behalf of Western counties to preliminarily and permanently enjoin a Presidentially-ordered indefinite “pause” of oil and gas leasing in federal waters, including Gulf of Mexico Lease Sale 257.
 Louisiana v.
 Biden, 543 F. Supp.
 3d 388 (W.D.
 La.
 2021).